TipsyPixie/react-from-scratch/README.md

 * Yarn 1.7+
 * Node 9+
-* OS as Windows 10 or Ubuntu 18
+* Recommended OS as Windows 10 or Ubuntu 18

 ## Quick start